 The growing momentum towards the well-being perspective calls for a new social contract that balances social, economic and environmental considerations at the centre of political and societal decision-making.
-Such policies and actions are based on whole-of-government and whole-of-society approaches that aim to achieve more coordinated and coherent responses.
+Such policies and actions are based on whole-of-government and -society approaches that aim to achieve more coordinated and coherent responses.

 Feasibility of well-being approaches requires government and key stakeholders to align around a shared set of guiding principles and frame of reference, with clearly defined actions and accountability mechanisms.
-Health ministries, agencies and organizations play a crucial role in promoting the idea that investing in health leads to overall societal well-being and sustainable development.
-To do this effectively, these organizations must transform and strengthen their institutional capacities to integrate health considerations into other policies, programmes and sectors.
+Health ministries, agencies, and organizations play a crucial role in promoting the idea that investing in health leads to overall societal well-being.
+To do this effectively, these organizations must transform and strengthen their institutional capacities to integrate health considerations into other sectors, policies, and programmes.